tabulexa/tabulexa/index.md

 <img align="center" src="./images/SplashScreenNarrow.png" alt="Tabulexa splash screen">

-The app provides a simple interface for handwritten lectures and presentations.
+Tabulexa is a digital handwriting app for presentations and teaching.
+The app provides a simple interface for handwritten notes.
 You can either project your notes while writing to a second screen, projector, and television, or you can pre-record your handwriting and replay it during your presentation.
-The
+Similar to powerpoint slides, you can group your notes on apage into blocks and display them sequentially.

 You can download the app from Microsoft's App Store: [https://www.microsoft.com/store/apps/9MXZC8VJJ5W4](https://www.microsoft.com/store/apps/9MXZC8VJJ5W4) or install the msix package from Github.